Related Topics

 July 21, 2019, Episode #183

 The MacroFab Engineering Podcast Design Contest sponsored by Mouser Electronics currently going on!
 The topic is Useless Machines!
 We have cash prizes up to $1000 for the winners.
 The deadline is August 10th and it is closing fast!
-More information can be found on here!
+Here's more information!

 CrabFoam